photoangell/provejs-jquery/README.md

 ## Introduction

-When trying to perform form validation on a complex form with hidden fieldsets, multiple input control plugins, and dynamically inserted form inuts I tried to get many of the other form validation libraries to work.
-I found that all of them were lacking and not up to the task.
-Below is a list design considerations that I discovered while working with the other form validation libraries.
+All of the other form validation libraries work great for simple forms.
+However, they all have short-comings when trying to validate complex forms.
+Complex forms have many hidden inputs and collections of inputs (eg tabs or panels).
+Complex forms have input plugins which modify the form DOM and hide the original inputs.
+Complex forms have inputs that dynamically inserted or removed from the form.
+Thes other form validation libs make validating complex forms painful.

+Below is a list design considerations that address design problems of the other validators libraries.

 ### Explict Validation ###

 Many of the form validation libraries will not validate hidden or readonly inputs.
 This fine for simple forms, but becomes a huge pain when you have a multiple input plugins that hide inputs and overlay them with dynamically generated DOM elements modeling an advanced input control.
 Form validation should be explicit.
 If you define a field to be validated it should be validated.

 I would rather be able to directly control enable/disable of field validation using a [booleanator](./src/utilities/jquery-booleanator.js) that is evaluated at time of validation.
-A booleanator can be defined as either true, false, selector, or callback which are evaluated later to either true or false.
+A booleanator can be defined as either true, false, selector, or callback which is later evaluated to either true or false.

 ```javascript
 fields: {